chiaratardioli/aws-restart-journey/Labs/Python/Lab21-Challenge.md

 ## Solution

-I decide to use a brute-force approach to find the prime number between 1 and 250.
+I decide to use a brute-force approach to find the prime numbers between 1 and 250.
 I log to the EC2 instance via SSH and create a folder `python`.
 There I create the program [prime_numbers.py](./python-scripts/prime_numbers.py) so that the location of my python script is `/home/ec2-user/python`.